Donate to Haiti

 How can you help our work in Haiti?

-By supporting our Haiti programme, you can help us continue to work there in an agile way – enabling us to keep our promise to the 67,000 children in the Central Plateau who eat our meals and strengthen regional food systems to support the local economy.
+At Mary’s Meals we understand the need for a different, more adaptive approach in Haiti.
+By supporting our Haiti programme, you can help us continue to work there dynamically – enabling us to keep our promise to the 67,000 children in the Central Plateau who eat our school meals and strengthen regional food systems to support the local economy.

 Image of a child eating food in Haiti